locnnil/workshop/docs/reference/index.rst

    cli/index

-Details of everything that goes into defining a workshop and maintaining it at run-time:
+Details of everything that goes into defining a workshop or an SDK and maintaining it at run-time:

 .. toctree::
    :maxdepth: 1

+   sdks
    sdk-hooks
    workshop-definition
    workshop-status
+   workshopctl